-2.24 Earnings per share
+2.24 Earnings/(loss) per share

-Basic earnings per share are determined by dividing profit by the weighted average number of ordinary shares outstanding during the period after giving retroactive effect to stock dividends declared, stock splits and reverse stock splits during the period, if any.
+Basic earnings/(loss) per share are determined by dividing income/(loss) by the weighted average number of ordinary shares outstanding during the period after giving retroactive effect to stock dividends declared, stock splits and reverse stock splits during the period, if any.

-Diluted earnings per share are computed by adjusting the weighted average number of ordinary shares outstanding to assume conversion of dilutive potential shares.
-Currently, the Group does not have dilutive potential shares outstanding, hence, the diluted earnings per share is equal to the basic earnings per share.
+Diluted earnings/(loss) per share are computed by adjusting the weighted average number of ordinary shares outstanding to assume conversion of dilutive potential shares.
+Currently, the Group does not have dilutive potential shares outstanding, hence, the diluted earnings/(loss) per share is equal to the basic earnings/(loss) per share.